olysxue/super_elnino_regime_shift/README.md

 This repository contains the analysis and visualization codes used in the study of **Super El Niño–induced climate regime shifts (CRSs)**.
 The scripts are organized by purpose — **main figures**, **supplementary analyses**, and **regime-shift detection algorithms** — and written primarily in **NCL** with supporting examples in **MATLAB**.

-All codes are designed for reproducibility of key results shown in the main and supplementary figures of the paper.

 ---

 ## 📂 Repository Structure